yash1th/devops-homework/README.md

 # Autoscaled Web Service Deployment

-We want you to automate the deployment of a dashboard to AWS which shows the availability of different hardware profiles.
-We would also like for you to figure out how to autoscale this application based on the number of incoming requests.
+We want you to automate the deployment of a dashboard to AWS, Azure, or GCP which shows the availability of different hardware profiles.
+We would also like for you to:

+1. Figure out how to autoscale this application based on the number of incoming requests.
+1. Propose a workaround to the performance issue.

 There are two different Flask applications that need to be deployed: